Last Updated on

 - Place the trampoline on a safe grassy surface, it’s soft and won’t cause injuries if using the trampoline correctly.
 Avoid hard concrete and loose stones.

-If you’re on the hunt for an 8ft trampoline with enclosure or you’ve come to the decision that the 8ft trampoline is the correct size of the trampoline for your garden then we have a range of trampolines that are suitable here.
+If you’re on the hunt for an 8ft trampoline with enclosure or you’ve come to the decision that this is the correct size of the trampoline for your garden then we have a range of trampolines that are suitable here.